 Dogecoin Mining Equipment

 Crypto mining requires sophisticated and powerful computers known as Application-Specific Integrated Circuits (ASICs).
-In the case of Dogecoin, the ASIC must be specifically designed to run the Scrypt algorithm.
+In the case of Dogecoin mining hardware, the ASIC must be specifically designed to run the Scrypt algorithm.

 While there might be some pools that allow users to use SHA-256 ASICs, contribute that hashing power to the pool, and take rewards in DOGE, those interested in mining DOGE specifically should stick to Scrypt ASICs.